leahcrowe-DMF/Acoustic_data_processing/README.md

 *	Specify “Maximum Mahalanobis distance filter” as 3
 *	Export date/time in text format with fractional seconds = True
 * OK

-If trouble with this step:

-    * Run: ./LFDCS/process/configure_dlm_folder
-    * When asked to add directory, click "Yes"
-    * Select: ./LFDCS/dlm for the directory
-    * See "Required for Installing on a Windows Computer: Configuring the 'dlm' Folder" in the LFDSC manual for more details.

 2. Run “LFDCS_to_Raven.R”
    * change manual parameters including the position of deployment